Skip to Content

 Montana SNAP

-As a condition of eligibility, all SNAP recipients in Montana are required to register for work, accept an offer of suitable work, or take part in an employment and training program, 1 unless a specified exemption is met.
+As a condition of eligibility, all SNAP recipients who aren’t exempt are required to register for work, accept an offer of suitable work, or take part in an employment and training program 1

-ABAWDs ages 18—64 must comply with special work rules.
-Otherwise, receipt of SNAP benefits is limited to no more than 3 months during a 36-month period.
+Able-Bodied Adults Without Dependents (ABAWDs) must comply with special work rules.
+Otherwise, receipt of SNAP benefits is limited to no more than 3 months within a 36-month period.
 2

 FAQ